matheusn17/get_yt_video_info/README.md

 The grab-youtube-title.js file contains the code requested from https://github.com/ArtemGr/bounty/issues/24.

 The grab_info.js file contains the generic function to get info from a youtube video.

+Run it with Node.js or adapt it to your project.